 Mexico is a country rich in bodies of water, encompassing various aquatic environments, from vast oceans and seas to lakes, rivers, lagoons, and wetlands.
 In addition to its coastal regions, Mexico features numerous inland water bodies that support agriculture and facilitate transportation and trade.

 Bodies of Water of Mexico

 Baja California is an arid peninsula in northwestern Mexico.
-It is bounded to the north by the United States, to the east by the Gulf of California, and to the south and west by the Pacific Ocean.
+It is bounded north by the United States, east by the Gulf of California, and south and west by the Pacific Ocean.
 It is separated from the mainland by the Gulf of California, also known as the Sea of Cortez or Vermilion Sea.

 The Gulf of Mexico is an ocean basin and a marginal sea of the Atlantic Ocean.
-It is bounded on the north by the Gulf Coast of the United States, on the southwest by Mexico and the Yucatán Peninsula and on the southeast by Cuba.
+This partially landlocked body of water is bounded on the northeast, north, and northwest by the United States Gulf Coast, the southwest and south by Mexico and the Yucatán Peninsula, and the southeast by Cuba.